xionxiao/kantv/README.md

 ### Highlight

-As far as we know, probably be the first <a href="https://github.com/zhouwg/kantv/issues/246">open-source implmentation of ggml-qnn</a>
+As far as I know, probably be the first <a href="https://github.com/zhouwg/kantv/issues/246">open-source implmentation of ggml-qnn</a>

 ### Supported Chipset